 You have to include a call to action.
-Tell them what you want them to do.
-For example, “Order now,” “Come visit us,” “Call today,” etc.
+Tell people what you want them to do.
+For example, “Order Now,” “Come visit us,” “Call today,” etc.

-5. Give them a reason to take action.
+5. Give people a reason to take action.

 Your message should give your audience a reason to act.
 For instance, a limited time offer, a cure for a problem, a needy cause, something new you have discovered, an irresistible offer, etc.

 The key to effective advertising is to test and then make appropriate adjustments based on the results.
 Ask yourself, “If I saw this ad, would I understand it?
 Would I act?
 Is it effective?
 Is it annoying?”
 Then ask some associates for feedback.
 And finally, test it on a small targeted audience and track the results.

 Focus on the customer’s needs and wants and forget about talking about your company.
 The consumer only has one thing on their mind.
 “What’s in it for me?”

 8. Emotions Sell

 Concentrate on people’s feelings.
 People make many decisions based on emotions and not on logic.
 Advertising is a creative process and can be viewed as an art.
 To create effective advertising, stick to some main principles.